woocommerce/woocommerce/packages/js/create-woo-extension/README.md

 # @woocommerce/create-woo-extension

 Create Woo Extension scaffolds a fully functional modern development environment for integrating with WooCommerce.
-Use it to build a extensions to leverage the power of WooCommerce.
+Use it to build extensions leveraging the power of WooCommerce.

-## Leave the configuration up to us
+## Configuration Free

-With Javascript build tooling already configured, getting started developing modern screens requires no configuration.
+With build tooling already configured, getting started developing modern Javascript screens requires no effort.
 Create Woo Extension adds a React Page integrating with WooCommerce Admin.
 Also included are PHP and Javascript unit testing ,linting, and Prettier IDE confguration for WooCommercea and WordPress.

-Drop the resulting project inside of your favorite environment setup or use the built in [wp-env](https://github.com/WordPress/gutenberg/tree/trunk/packages/env) for easily setting up a local WordPress environment for building and testing plugins and themes. `wp-env` is configured to load the lates WooCommerce to easily start developing with a single command.
+Add the resulting project inside of your favorite environment setup or use the built in [wp-env](https://github.com/WordPress/gutenberg/tree/trunk/packages/env) for easily setting up a local WordPress environment for building and testing plugins and themes. `wp-env` is configured to load the latest WooCommerce to easily start developing with a single command.

-## Installation
+## Usage

 ```
 npx @wordpress/create-block -t @woocommerce/create-woo-extension my-extension-name